NaomiMod/blender-NaomiLib/README.md

 Check out the Wiki for the [model format reference](https://github.com/NaomiMod/NL-ModelFormat/wiki).

 Naomi Library was initially reverse engineered by VincentNL while modding Virtua Tennis.
-The first importer was developed by TheZocker, whom VincentNL met on the Blender Script Discord, with TVIndustries joining the team shortly after.
+The first importer was developed by TheZocker, with TVIndustries joining the team shortly after.

 Research by Egregiousguy, MetalliC, and CyoTheVile's Naomi SDK release — which included Naomi 2 model format data — completed the picture and made the exporter possible.
 The addon supports NL/NL2 import and export, plus the variant used by Super Monkey Ball on GameCube.